Peach Pie Bars

 Ingredient Notes

-- All-Purpose Flour: I find that all-purpose is the best flour for these bars as it creates a tender crumb.
-However, if you want to make them more wholesome, then you can use 1/2 all-purpose flour and 1/2 whole-wheat or whole wheat pastry flour.
+- All-Purpose Flour: I find that all-purpose flour is the best choice for these bars, as it creates a tender crumb.
+However, if you want to make them more wholesome, you can use 1/2 all-purpose flour and 1/2 whole-wheat or whole-wheat pastry flour.

 - Rolled oats: Like my PB&J bars, I like adding in rolled oats for extra texture and chewiness.

-- Butter: I use vegan butter in these bars, like Earth Balance sticks, but you can use any butter you’d like.
+- Butter: I use vegan butter in these bars, such as Earth Balance sticks, but you can use any type of butter you prefer.

 - Peaches: The better your peaches taste, the better these peach pie bars will be.
 I recommend making them when peaches are in season.